Azuredusk026/nle-cloud-collab-guide/DaVinci_Resolve_EN.md

 # DaVinci Resolve Cloud Collaboration – Beginner’s Fast Guide

-## Purpose of This Guide
-Many editors can handle cutting, but “cloud collaboration” still sounds scary.
-Since version 18, **DaVinci Resolve** has introduced **Cloud Collaboration**, which allows multiple users in different locations to work on the same project at the same time.
-This guide is written for complete beginners and covers three common cases:
-1. **Single-user cross-device editing**
-2. **Team collaboration on one project**
-3. **Hybrid setups using NAS, cloud storage, or shared folders**

-The goal is to help you get started easily and avoid the usual confusion.

----

 ## What Is DaVinci Resolve Cloud Collaboration?
 In short, it lets multiple users access the same **Project Library** simultaneously.
 The project data (timelines, metadata, markers) is stored in a database, while media files are kept locally or on the cloud for each user.